AI Image Background Too Busy: Why It Happens and How to Fix It

 Image models default to “interesting” backgrounds when you don’t specify one.
-They’ve been trained on a lot of cluttered scenes and they assume you want detail unless you say otherwise.
+They were trained on a lot of cluttered scenes and assume you want detail unless you say otherwise.

 Common causes